Center for Economic Development, Energy Policy Center

 Ohio manufacturers face multiple threats for which distributed generation and CHP could provide relief.
 However these threats also create an opportunity for manufacturers to position themselves to have a long term competitive advantage over other manufacturers, especially those in Asia and Europe, who do not enjoy inexpensive natural gas like Ohio does.
 The advent of shale gas, which has created a promising long term outlook for natural gas prices, may make the case for CHP even more compelling.
 However Ohio policy makers must ensure that Ohio’s regulations support and do not impede the deployment of distributed generation in Ohio, especially for CHP.

 Thomas, Andrew R. and Lendel, Iryna, "Distributed Generation as a Response to Rising Electricity Costs in Ohio" (2013).
-Urban Publications.
+All Maxine Goodman Levin School of Urban Affairs Publications.
 0 1 2 3 698.